Menu Close

 Decision making unit (DMU)

-According to Kotler & Armstrong (2009), the decision-making unit of a buying organisation is called its buying centre.
+According to Kotler & Armstrong (2020), the decision making unit of a buying organisation is called its buying centre.
 It includes all the individuals and units that play a role in the business purchase decision-making process.
-These individuals and units play any of the following roles in the purchase decision process:

 Initiators